Project SUCCESS

 Summary:

-This study evaluated the effects of Project SUCCESS on adolescents' substance use immediately following program implementation, and again one year later.
-Two successive cohorts of alternative high schools were randomly assigned to the Project SUCCESS group or the control group, yielding seven schools per condition.
-Measures included items from the Monitoring the Future survey and the National Survey on Drug Use and Health to examine use of alcohol, marijuana, illegal drugs, drinking to intoxication, and cigarette use.
-Results showed that students in the control schools reported significantly less use of illegal drugs excluding marijuana than those in the Project SUCCESS group at the first posttest; however, this effect did not persist one year later.
+The purpose of the study was to evaluate the effects of Project SUCCESS on adolescents’ substance use immediately following program implementation, and again one year later.
+Participants were randomly assigned to the Project SUCCESS group or the control group.
+Measures utilized include the Monitoring the Future Survey and the National Survey on Drug Use and Health to examine use of alcohol, marijuana, illegal drugs, drinking to intoxication, and cigarette use.
+Results indicate that students in the control schools reported significantly less use of illegal drugs excluding marijuana than those in the Project SUCCESS group at the first posttest; however, this effect did not persist one year later.
 There were no other outcome effects of even a marginal nature.
-Limitations include a possible lack of power to detect significant effects, the students' program exposure was low and results may not generalize to main stream schools with higher and more regular rates of attendance, differences between the groups at baseline, and concerns about model fidelity.
+Limitations include a possible lack of power to detect significant effects, that students’ program exposure was low and results may not generalize to main stream schools with higher and more regular rates of attendance, differences between the groups at baseline, lack of clarity if the control group received no-treatment, and concerns about model fidelity.

 Length of controlled postintervention follow-up: 12 months.